Same Difference: 2012–2014: Superheroes and split

-In spring 2012, Same Difference confirmed they had begun recording their third album, they stated that they had matured and a new sound would feature on their new album.
+In spring 2012, Same Difference confirmed they had begun recording their third album, stating that they had matured and a new sound would feature on their new album.
 On 6 January 2013 London Records and Same Difference confirmed they had agreed a new record deal.

-On 24 December 2014, Same Difference broke the news that they had disbanded but were still considering as to whether to release their third and final album, Superheroes.
-London Records stated it was fun working with them and that they were disappointed they could not share more musical memories together.
+On 24 December 2014, Same Difference broke the news that they had disbanded but were still considering whether to release their third and final album, Superheroes.

-In 2020 Same Difference reunited for a one-off charity single with all proceeds going towards the COVID-19 Urgent Appeal.
+In 2020 Same Difference reunited for a one-off charity single with proceeds going towards the COVID-19 Urgent Appeal.
 The single "One Life, One Love" was released through SP Music on 3 August and featured the students of SD Studios.